RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Learning rate: 1e-4
 - Gradient norm clipping: 0.25
 - Weight decay: 1e-4
-- Model warmup for first (0.1 * time steps) steps i.e No learning rate decay.
+- Model warmup for first (0.1 * time steps) steps i.e No learning rate decay (Barhate 2022).
 - Training steps: 25e3 to 1e6, depending on the dataset used.

 The additional embedding layers, decaying learning rate and larger model size contribute to the higher relative complexity than that of TD3.
-The larger model helps to model the distribution of returns (Chen et al. 2021).
+The larger network helps to model the distribution of returns (Chen et al. 2021).

 #### 5.4.3 Computational Requirements